Soldier-B/uKanban/README.md

 ## Usage

 Once enabled, the **µKanban** tab appears in the top editor bar.
-Your board is saved automatically — no manual save needed.
+Your board is saved automatically, no manual save needed.

 The `.kanban` file can be committed alongside your project, keeping your board in sync with your codebase and shared with your team through version control.